 - Access to IT software to support learning including class sets of Ipads in each Key Stage.

-- Regular use of the CLC facilities, the Star lab, Blackpool Tower and Blackpool Zoo.
+- Regular use of Blackpool Tower and Blackpool Zoo.

 - Continual updates of pupil progress and school activities provided on the School Web site.
 This includes continually refreshed class Blogs and Twitter feeds.